 Camp in our stunning Redtailed Hawk Native American Teepee.
 Primitive camping Native American style, find out what the total Western experience was really like.
 Lakota style genuice teepee, 18' diameter, wake up to the quiet sound of birds in the stress free lovely area of an old Northwestern forest.
-See wildlife, birds and all kinds of trees and plants to give you good privacy
+See wildlife, birds and all kinds of trees and plants to give you good priv

 Camp in our stunning Redtailed Hawk Native American Teepee.
 Primitive camping Native American style, find out what the total Western experience was really like.
 Lakota style genuice teepee, 18' diameter, wake up to the quiet sound of birds in the stress free lovely area of an old Northwestern forest.
 See wildlife, birds and all kinds of trees and plants to give you good privacy in this experience.
 Hike or horseback ride on our gentle trails of our 455 acre ranch, which is 90% Forest.